-Lions Quest Programs offer a whole-school approach to social and emotional wellbeing.
-In line with current educational literature in social and emotional learning, resilience and connectedness.
-Lions Quest programs empower teachers to:
+Lions Quest Skills for Growing and Skills for Adolescence programs offer a classroom and whole-school approach to social and emotional wellbeing.
+In line with current educational research on maximising student learning by making it engaging, challenging and meaningful, while developing social and emotional skills and nurturing student wellbeing (Durlak, Weissberg, Dymnicki, Taylor, & Schellinger, 20111.), Lions Quest programs empower teachers to:

 - build relationship-centred learning communities with high expectations for behaviour